 10. We are of opinion that the representation given to Bombay City should not be reduced.
 In our previous report we had recommended that the Southern Division should be given two seats less than what it would be entitled to on the basis of its population.
 We made this proposal because we thought it necessary to provide two extra seats for Bombay City in view of its position as the capital and the commercial and intellectual centre of the Presidency.
-Although one of our members, Rao Bahadur Angadi, is of opinion that in reconsidering the distribution of seats we should re-open the question of the number of seats to be allotted to the Southern Division, the rest of the Committee are not in favour of doing this as we consider that the proposals which we had made with regard to the Southern Division were justified, and

-Khandesh Dist_ceived the approval of the Government and the public.
-The we therefore frefore is only with regard to the re-distribution of the seats allotted the other seorthern and Central Divisions.
-The majority of the Committee Satara Disthat, in view of the special importance of Poona as the second capital of the dr_Government and an important educational centre, the Central Division Districted be given one seat more than what it would be entitled to on the basis of Distripopulation, this seat being taken from the Northern Division.
-Our final six-commendation, therefore, for the distribution of the General seats between the dr_Divisions and Bombay City is as follows:-
+Although one of our members, Rao Bahadur Angadi, is of opinion that in reconsidering the distribution of seats we should re-open the question of the number of seats to be allotted to the Southern Division, the rest of the Committee are not in favour of doing this as we consider that the proposals which we had made with regard to the Southern Division were justified, and have also received the approval of the Government and the public.
+The question therefore is only with regard to the re-distribution of the seats allotted to the Northern and Central Divisions.
+The majority of the Committee consider that, in view of the special importance of Poona as the second capital of the Government and an important educational centre, the Central Division should be given one seat more than what it would be entitled to on the basis of its population, this seat being taken from the Northern Division.
+Our final recommendation, therefore, for the distribution of the General seats between the Divisions and Bombay City is as follows:-

-Bombay City and Bombay Suburban District ...
-9
+Bombay City and Bombay Suburban District 9

-Northern Division ...
-27
+Northern Division ••• 27

-Central Division ...
-50
+Central Division 50

-Southern Division ...
-34
+Southern Division ••• 34